 German is taught weekly in all KS2 classes.
-Over the year, children will progress in the four skills (reading, writing, speaking and listening) as well as be taught German grammar and German culture.
+Over the year, children will progress in the four areas (reading, writing, speaking and listening) as well as be taught German grammar and German culture.

-The skills covered through topics of work will include:
+The areas of learnings covered through topics of work will include: